-Strain typing was not carried out on all NAS isolates of the same species causing IMI in a given quarter, to check that repeated observations of the same species was indeed a persistent infection and not reinfection of the same quarter with a different strain of the same species.
-As finding the same species in a given quarter on different occasions is likely insufficient evidence for a persistent infection (Dufour et al., 2012), this may mean that different strains of the same species of NAS have been clustered together in the analysis as repeated observations of a persistent IMI.
-(De Buck et al., 2021)However, although strain may vary in these repeated observations, the inclusion of random effects for quarter and cow in the model still control for these important host-level effects on quarter SCC.
-The majority of positive IMI quarters with repeated observations were S. chromogenes.
-Although strain-typing was not performed on all isolates for the current study, S. chromogenes has been demonstrated to be a highly persistent intramammary pathogen (Piessens et al., 2011; Valckenier et al., 2021).
+Strain typing was not carried out on all isolates of the same species causing IMI in a given quarter (to check that repeated observations of the same species was indeed a persistent infection), as our objective was to identify the effect on SCC by individual NASM species and not to characterize species-level persistence.
+As finding the same NASM species in a given quarter on different occasions is likely insufficient evidence for a persistent infection (Dufour et al., 2012), it is possible that different strains of the same Staph. species have been clustered together in the analysis as repeated observations of a persistent IMI.
+This may introduce biases in our analysis if an unaccounted for interaction exists between persistency and effect on SCC at the strain level for some Staph. species.
+This is a current gap in our knowledge and an opportunity for future research (De Buck et al., 2021).
+The majority of positive IMI quarters with repeated observations in the current study were S. chromogenes, which has been demonstrated to be a highly persistent intramammary pathogen (Piessens et al., 2011; Valckenier et al., 2021).
 In unpublished data from Fry et al. (2014), 90% of quarters where S. chromogenes was isolated at multiple time points were confirmed to be persistent infections.
-In the current study, it is also likely that the majority of repeated observations of S. chromogenes IMI in the same quarter were persistent infections.
-Preliminary work for a project using the same population of bacterial isolates found that all but one of 75 quarters where S. chromogenes was repeatedly isolated (from 2-3 timepoints) had an IMI caused by the same strain type (unpublished data).
-Sixty-four of these 75 quarters where strain-typing was used to confirm persistent S. chromogenes infections are included in the current data set.
-The second-most common type of IMI with repeated observations in a given quarter was S. aureus, an intramammary pathogen whose ability to cause persistent infections has been well described (Lam et al., 1996; Woudstra et al., 2023).
-Although some repeated observations of quarters with S. chromogenes or S. aureus in the current study may represent new infections with a different strain type, it is likely that the majority are truly persistent.
+The second-most common type of IMI in the current study with repeated observations in a given quarter was S. aureus, an intramammary pathogen whose ability to cause persistent infections has been well described (Lam et al., 1996; Woudstra et al., 2023).
+Based on previous findings, we can only speculate that the majority of repeated observations of S. chromogenes or S. aureus IMI in the current study in a given quarter were persistent infections with the same strain.
+Notably, the inclusion of random effects for quarter and cow in the model controlled for these important host-level effects on quarter SCC.

+Ends abruptly… what else should we discuss, or does this transition to the conclusion section here?

+Conclusions

+Some previous work has focused on describing the species-specific effect of selected NASM on udder health (XX citations?
+Review articles – Vanderhagen or debuck XX).
+Fewer studies (Fry et al., 2014; Condas et al., 2017b) have described the effect of the breadth of observed species on quarter-level SCC using observations from multiple herds, where isolates were identified using MALDI-TOF or genotypic methods, and accounting for days in milk (DIM) at time of observation.

+The objective of the current study was to identify which Staph. species are most relevant to udder health for organic dairies, by exploring how quarter somatic cell count (SCC) varied as a result of infection with the most frequently isolated species

+Compared to culture negative quarters, SCC was higher in quarters infected with 9 of 10 Staph. species

 Future work towards developing more readily available methods of speciation may better inform treatment decisions, allowing producers to treat or cull animals with infections due to more problematic species and withhold treatment for those of less concern.

+Any overlap with aureus